uc-cdis/cdis-manifest/README.md

 # TL;DR

-Centrally manage and log which versions of which services get deployed where.
+Centrally manage and log configuration including which versions of which services get deployed where.
 Ex:

 ```
 $ cat dev.planx-pla.net/manifest.json